vmware/vic-product/installer/SUPPORT.md

 Deployment involves deploying the VIC appliance OVA using either the Flash/Flex client or `ovftool`.
 The HTML5 client is not supported at this time.

-During Deployment, the user provides customizations such as configuring the root password and other optional configurations such as providing certificates.
+During Deployment, the user provides customizations such as configuring the root password and other optional configurations such as providing TLS certificates.
+If the version is 1.3.1 or less, TLS certificates must be provided in a specific format.
+[1](## Additional Information) Errors related to this will not appear until the Boot or Running Stage.

 #### Deployment Failures